Around here, we celebrate and prioritize the well-being of LGBTQ+ and neurodivergent folks.

 One of my guiding principles for my life, especially in how I run my business and how I practice therapy, is to move towards neuroqueer flourishing.

-I am a neuroqueer person myself, as a pansexual Highly Sensitive Person.
-“Neuroqueer”* technically means being both neurodivergent and Queer, though it can also apply to anyone committed to challenging the dominant neurocognitive, gender/sexuality, and other sociocultural norms.
+I am a neuroqueer person myself, as a Queer + Highly Sensitive Person.
+“Neuroqueer,” coined by scholar Nick Walker, technically means being both neurodivergent and Queer, though it can also apply to anyone committed to challenging dominant neurocognitive, gender/sexuality, and other sociocultural norms.

 No matter your combination of identities, I want you to be able to flourish too.